dotnet/csharplang/meetings/working-groups/field-keyword/FK-2024-08-07 Nullability analysis with the `field` keyword.md

 A null-resilient getter is a getter which continues to fulfill the property's contract of not returning a `null` value, even when `field` is maybe-null at the start of the getter.
 For properties with a null-resilient getter, the backing field does not need to be initialized, and it may be assigned a maybe-null value at any point, all without risk of returning `null` from a non-nullable property.

 Null resilience is further extended to mean that there are no nullability warnings when `field` is maybe-null.
 This is inclusive of checking that no exit point returns a maybe-null expression.
 We would determine null resilience by analyzing the getter with a pass that starts `field` out as maybe-null and checks to see that there are no nullability warnings.
-(The less inclusive alternative is considered in [Definition of null resilience](#definition-of-null-resilience).
-This alternative would only check that there is no exit point returning a maybe-null expression.)
+(A less inclusive alternative is considered in [Definition of null resilience](#definition-of-null-resilience).)

 These getters are null-resilient because there are no nullability warnings when `field` is maybe-null: